martellooo/DumpGuard/.github/README.md

 I have reverse engineered and recreated all the interfaces exposed by Credential Guard (*LsaIso.exe*) and included them in this repository, in case anyone wants to conduct further research.

+As of October 2025, the following interfaces are currently implemented:
+- BCryptIum
+- CloudApIum
+- KerberosIum
+- LsaIsoMgmtIum
+- NtlmIum
+- ProvIum

 ## Acknowledgements

 Thank you to [SpecterOps](https://specterops.io/) for supporting this research and to my coworkers who have helped with its development.